H-0281

 Florida HB 281 — An act relating to the use of artificial intelligence in psychological, clinical, counseling, and therapy services; creating ss.
 490.016 and 491.019, F.S.

-Prohibits licensed psychologists, school psychologists, clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders from using artificial intelligence in the practice of their respective professions.
-Permits AI use only for administrative or supplementary support services (scheduling, non-therapeutic communications, billing, records management, data analysis) and for recording or transcribing therapy sessions with written informed consent obtained at least 24 hours in advance.
-The bill does not specify penalties, enforcement mechanisms, or a private right of action; enforcement would flow from existing professional licensing board disciplinary authority.
-Creates two parallel new sections — Fla.
-Stat. § 490.016 (psychology) and § 491.019 (clinical social work, marriage and family therapy, mental health counseling).
+Prohibits licensed psychologists, school psychologists, clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders from using artificial intelligence in the practice of their licensed professions, with narrow exceptions for administrative support tasks and AI-assisted recording or transcription of sessions with prior written consent.
+Administrative exceptions include scheduling, non-therapeutic logistics communications, billing, patient records, and operational data analysis.
+AI recording or transcription of therapy sessions requires written, informed consent obtained at least 24 hours before services.
+The bill creates parallel provisions under Chapter 490 (psychology) and Chapter 491 (clinical social work, marriage and family therapy, mental health counseling).
+No enforcement mechanism, penalties, or private right of action are specified; violations would fall under existing professional licensing board disciplinary authority.

 Summary

-Prohibits licensed psychologists, school psychologists, clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders from using artificial intelligence in the practice of their respective professions.
-Permits AI use only for administrative or supplementary support services (scheduling, non-therapeutic communications, billing, records management, data analysis) and for recording or transcribing therapy sessions with written informed consent obtained at least 24 hours in advance.
-The bill does not specify penalties, enforcement mechanisms, or a private right of action; enforcement would flow from existing professional licensing board disciplinary authority.
-Creates two parallel new sections — Fla.
-Stat. § 490.016 (psychology) and § 491.019 (clinical social work, marriage and family therapy, mental health counseling).
+Prohibits licensed psychologists, school psychologists, clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders from using artificial intelligence in the practice of their licensed professions, with narrow exceptions for administrative support tasks and AI-assisted recording or transcription of sessions with prior written consent.
+Administrative exceptions include scheduling, non-therapeutic logistics communications, billing, patient records, and operational data analysis.
+AI recording or transcription of therapy sessions requires written, informed consent obtained at least 24 hours before services.
+The bill creates parallel provisions under Chapter 490 (psychology) and Chapter 491 (clinical social work, marriage and family therapy, mental health counseling).
+No enforcement mechanism, penalties, or private right of action are specified; violations would fall under existing professional licensing board disciplinary authority.

 Enforcement & Penalties